UoB-COMSM0166/2025-group-14/README.md

 The users reported that the pursuer boat was too fast, started too close to the player, was almost impossible to escape, and occasionally experienced bugs such as passing through canal u-turns to reach player.

 In response, The p5 play library was also used to refactor the Pursuer class, reducing bugs.
 We also re-tuned the pursuer's parameters to make it less fast/maneuverable, and changed its path-finding mechanism to ensure that it follows the player's trail rather than finding the shortest path to reach the player, ensuring that it never 'cuts the corner', passing through walls.
+We also made the starting position of the pursuer an adjustable parameter for each level, allowing us to tune its starting position in accordance with what best suited the level's challenges.

 ##### Lack of tutorials/information about how to use controls